 Before you begin, please read the system requirements and recommendations below.

 Flash 8 or higher required, best viewed with browser full screen or maximized, 16bit or higher recommended, resolution 1024x768 or higher recommended.
 Sound card and speakers are required to hear the audio.Adobe PDF reader will be required to view PDF documents.

-Revised February 14, 2013 by the Ocean Explorer Webmaster
+Revised December 20, 2013 by the NOAA Ocean Explorer Webmaster